suzannejmatthews/PDC-Unplugged/content/activities/AddLargeNumbers.md

 ## Accessibility

 The visual aspect of this activity may make it less accessible for blind students.
 However. students communicating a message to a blind partner can read their total aloud.
-The instructor can facillitate passing the total to the next student as necessary.
+The instructor can facilitate passing the total to the next student as necessary.

 ---